fenago/ml-scikit-keras-tensorflow/labs/lab_4.md

-[Chapter 4. ] Training Models
+[Lab 4. ] Training Models
 ====================================

 So far[]{#idm45728485651800}[]{#idm45728485650520} we have treated Machine Learning models and their training algorithms mostly like black boxes.
-If you went through some of the exercises in the previous chapters, you may have been surprised by how much you can get done without knowing anything about what's under the hood: you optimized a regression system, you improved a digit image classifier, and you even built a spam classifier from scratch, all this without knowing how they
+If you went through some of the exercises in the previous labs, you may have been surprised by how much you can get done without knowing anything about what's under the hood: you optimized a regression system, you improved a digit image classifier, and you even built a spam classifier from scratch, all this without knowing how they